Skip to main content

 • Criminal record or pending charges in any jurisdiction

-• Insufficient source-of-funds documentation
+• Insufficient or inconsistent source-of-funds documentation

-• Adverse findings in international law-enforcement or financial intelligence databases
+• Adverse findings in international law-enforcement or financial-intelligence databases

 Approved Agents